2023 Major League Baseball season: AT&T Sportsnet closure

-On February 24, 2023, the AT&T SportsNet regional sports networks sent a letter to the Rockies, Astros and Pirates saying they had until March 31, 2023, to reach an agreement to take their local television rights back.
+On February 24, 2023, the AT&T SportsNet regional sports networks sent a letter to the Rockies, Astros, and Pirates saying they had until March 31, to reach an agreement to take their local television rights back.
 Warner Bros.
-Discovery, the owners of the networks, intends to leave the regional sports networks business.
+Discovery (WBD), the owner of the networks, intends to leave the regional sports networks business.
 If a deal is not reached the networks will file for Chapter 7 bankruptcy.
 Root Sports Northwest is not affected because the Mariners already own majority control of that network.
-The Houston Astros and Houston Rockets are negotiating to take over AT&T SportsNet Southwest from Warner Bros.
-Discovery.
+Warner Bros.
+Discovery and Major League Baseball quietly negotiated a deal to keep the remaining RSNs operational through the end of the season.